DiegoCAntunes/excel-sheets-integration/README.md

 # Expense Reports Sync 📝

-Automate the process of uploading employee expense reports from Excel files to Google Sheets for tracking and integration with AppSheet.
+Automate the process of importing data from Excel files to Google Sheets for tracking and integration with AppSheet.

 ---

 ## Features

-- Automatically reads Excel expense reports from a local folder.
+- Automatically reads Excel files.
-- Processes mileage, meals, lodging, other expenses, and totals.
 - Generates unique IDs for each entry.
 - Uploads entries to a Google Sheet, merging with existing data.
 - Skips temporary Excel files (e.g., `~$` files).